PerfCake/Demos/GeeCON2016/README.md

 4. Make sure you can execute the following command without an error in your PerfCake installation (requires Internet connection):
    $ bin/perfcake.sh -s http

-This is enough for exercise no. 2 -4.
-Exercise 1 requires some more configuration and is mostly useful for Java developers.
-The same principle can be applied to any programming language but you can get the idea simply by observing the demonstration.
+This is enough for exercise no. 3 & 4.
+Exercises 1 & 2 require a running application server to host a sample service.

-Steps to get prepared for Exercise 1:
+Steps to get prepared for Exercise 1 & 2:
 1. Make sure you have Apache Maven >=3.3.9 installed and working in your terminal (```maven -version``` command tells you the correct version).
 2. Download WildFly (Application Server 10.1.0.Final)[http://wildfly.org/downloads/] and make sure it works by running ```bin/standalone.sh``` in its installation directory (the server should print out no error and you can terminate it by Ctrl+C).
 3. In the directory where did you check out the demo sources, go to ```GeeCON2016/exercise1/finished``` and run ```mvn clean install -DskipTests```.
 This downloads many resources which will save us time and precious download capacity during the coding session.

+In the Exercises we will refer to the locations where you have placed all the resources and tools as follows:

+ * `$DEMOS_HOME` - location where you did checkout these sources (e.g. `/home/user/Demos`)
+ * `$PERFCAKE_HOME` - location with unzipped PerfCake 7.1 (e.g. `/home/user/perfcake-7.1`)
+ * `$WEAVER_HOME` - location with unzipped Weaver (e.g. `/user/home/weaver-1.0`)
+ * `$WILDFLY_HOME` - location with unzipped WildFly 10.1.0.Final (e.g. `/users/home/wildfly-10.1.0.Final`)

 Demos
 =====